yevheniya-nosyk/dnssoftver/README.md

-# fpdns
+# dnssoftver

-A tool to fingerprint DNS resolver software.
+A tool to fingerprint DNS resolver software versions.

 ## Software